openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/TBD

-* Maintenance planned on math-alderaan-h[01-02] to configure Slurm with GPUs.
-The nodes are draining and no new jobs can start on them.
-Please let me know if you want to submit something in the meantime and I can lift the drain state temporarily.
+* Software maintenance planned on math-alderaan-h[01-02] to improve Slurm configuration for GPUs is postponed.

 ### 2022/08/15